IanMcDevitt/Interview_Trading_Code/README.md

 source env/bin/activate
 ```
 ### Final Round Prsoperity Code
-this code is the final solution that I made for the final round of the IMC Trading Prosperity Coding Challenge.
+This code is the final solution that I made for the final round of the IMC Trading Prosperity Coding Challenge.
 ```
 # Doesnt run, just code
 ```